-Gapado Air, South Korea
+Gapado AiR, South Korea

-Plastic Scoop
+Plastic Scoop Film Machinima

 "Very few directors have tackled the complex relationship between environmental issues and digital games.
 With Plastic Scoop, Andy Hughes makes that connection painfully manifest.
 By appropriating both the aesthetics of video games and the language of vintage promotional videos and other archival material, à la Adam Curtis, Hughes reminds us that have become aliens to our own planet”.